Things To Do

 How to reach Caazapá by plane.

-Located in Asunción, approximately 210 km from Caazapá, it is the main international airport in Paraguay.
+Located in Asunción, about 150 km from Caazapá, this is the nearest major airport servicing international and domestic flights.

 Walkability